Arthur Angara

-Arturo J. Angara (February 7, 1937 – November 16, 2022), otherwise known as Arthur Angara or AJA, was a Filipino politician, dentist, and national awardee for public service.
+Arturo Javier Angara (February 7, 1937 – November 16, 2022), otherwise known as Arthur Angara or AJA, was a Filipino politician, dentist, and national awardee for public service.
 He was the former national deputy secretary-general of and former national adviser for the League of Municipalities of the Philippines (LMP).
 He was the longest-serving mayor of the municipality of Baler in the Philippine province of Aurora, with his terms of office covering a period of 18 years.

 Personal life

-He is the seventh of the 10 children of Dr. Juan C. Angara of Baler, Tayabas (now Aurora) and Juana Javier of Marikina.
+Angara is the seventh of the 10 children of Dr. Juan C. Angara of Baler, Tayabas (now part of Aurora) and Juana Javier of Marikina.
 He married Justita F. Gonzales of Baler in 1969.
 Out of their marriage were born two children, namely Ruel Joseph and Karen, incumbent vice mayor of Baler.
 He is a younger brother of former Philippine Senator Edgardo J. Angara and an elder brother of incumbent Aurora Representative Bellaflor J. Angara-Castillo.
 He is an uncle of incumbent Philippine Senator Juan Edgardo “Sonny” M. Angara and incumbent Aurora Vice Governor Rommel Rico T. Angara.